Turning live events into platforms for real impact

 Sustainability works when it is embedded in the experience, not added to it.

-Real impact in experiences is built through design.
+Real impact in live experiences is built through design.

 Sustainability on Stage